HG2051-ntu/HG2051-ntu.github.io/src/environment-setup.md

 `pip3` or `python -m pip` instead.
 If it still complains after that, then please contact me.

-If it is successful, you'll see 10 or so packages be installed in addition to pytest.
+If it is successful, you'll see 10 or so packages being installed in addition to pytest.
 The others are pytest's dependencies.

 #### Create a `hello.py` Module